 Box 6.8 Complaints

-'Complaints' is defined as the number of complaints made by the public against police per 100 000 people in the population, expressed in index form comparing values over time to a base period allocated a value of 100.
+'Complaints' is defined as the rate of complaints against police by the public per 100 000 people in the population.
+It is expressed as an index comparing values over time to a base period allocated a value of 100.